 Choosing a Paint Color Online

 It happens all the time.
-You see a room on Pinterest or on a television show and you think "that's exactly the color I want!".
+You see a room on Pinterest or a television show, and you think "that's exactly the color I want!".
 You immediately go to the source guide, find the color, and proceed to paint your entire room in it.
-But when you're done it doesn't look quite right.
+But when you're done, it doesn't look quite right.
 There are so many reasons why this happens.
 Magazine photos are touched up, computer monitors vary, and rooms in television shows are lit differently.
 Also, the light in your home can be far different than the light in the featured room.
-If you find a paint color by any of these methods the best thing to do is use it as a starting point.
+If you find a paint color with these methods, the best thing to do is use it as a starting point.
 Find the color and then test it in a small area of your room.
 See how the light affects it and how it works in your space.
 You may find you need to go a little lighter or a little darker.
 You might also decide the color just doesn't work.
 Blindly painting a color based on how it looks in someone else's home can result in a big decorating fail in your own house.
 There's much more that goes into choosing a paint color.

 Buying Everything at One Store